joneja09/Todo-App/README.md

 - **Frontend (Vercel)**:
   - Import `frontend` and `frontend-vue` to Vercel as separate projects.
   - Push to `main` deploys the frontend projects.
-Vercel handles this with reference to the repository.
+Vercel handles this automatically with reference to the repository.
   - _Note_: Can be found at: (React)`https://joneja09-todo-app.vercel.app/` and (Vue)`https://joneja09-todo-app-vue.vercel.app/`

 ## Usage